gecko0307/dlib/CONTRIBUTING.md

 */
 ```

+#### Documenting and testing

-It is not strictly necessary to document the code, but if you do, use [ddoc syntax](https://dlang.org/spec/ddoc.html).
+It is not strictly necessary to document code, but if you do, use [ddoc syntax](https://dlang.org/spec/ddoc.html).
 Each documented module should be accompanied by a description block (if you don't do that, documentation generators may ignore the module):
 ```d
 /**
  * <One-line description of the module>